 Manual and diagrams ready for debugging

-An error has been identified on the printed circuit under the integrated n.104.
+An error has been identified on the printed circuit board under the IC 104.
 The socket has been removed, the track has been cut and a new jumper has been installed (next to the one previously made to replace the missing track).

-Unfortunately, the very difficult acquisition of the printed circuit design “didn’t come out well”, especially on the component side where the only good photo available was… with the soldered components.
+Unfortunately, the very difficult acquisition of the printed circuit design “didn’t come out well”, especially on the component side, where the only good photo available was…with the components soldered.

 About 16 errors were identified considering both missing and incorrectly connected tracks.

-The tracks were temporarily “fixed”.
-Some fixes were done by unsoldering sockets to cut bad tracks underneath.
+The tracks have been temporarily “fixed”.
+Some fixes were done by unsoldering sockets to cut bad tracks underneath them.

 The behavior of the lights/buttons now feels “more natural”.

-The next step will be the verification of the test patterns reported in the Kenbak manual.
+The next step will be the check of the test patterns reported in the Kenbak manual.